-The Dominican Republic has one of the largest economies in the Caribbean and Central American region, and it is known for its great biological diversity and great tourist attractions.
-Tourists come from all over to the world to partake in activities such as: scuba diving, snorkeling, golf, surfing, and deep sea fishing.
-Nevertheless, despite all the country has to offer, the DR still has various social issues that have resulted in many children needing forever families.
+The Dominican Republic has one of the largest economies in the Caribbean and Central American regions, and it is known for its great biological diversity and tourist attractions.
+Despite all the country has to offer, the DR has various social issues resulting in many children needing care.

 (un)adopted partners with Niños de la Luz, home to 13 boys who have faced the hardship of life on the street.
 At the boys’ home, they live in a family environment, are taught life and job skills, and are shown the love of Christ.

 (un)adopted partners with this boys’ home by advocating for the ministry, leading an annual construction team, and leading yearly Caregiver Education training to further equip the staff that works at the home.
 Through this home, the boys who were born without identification, which makes them ineligible for adoption, can grow up with gospel hope.
 They operate a coffee shop that helps provide for the home while learning skills.

 One of the ways you can get involved in Dominican Republic is to begin praying for the needs that are present there.
 Check back occasionally to see an updated list

 Pray There is no denying the power of prayer, so we lean firmly on the Lord as we embrace James 1:27.
 Thank you for partnering with us through prayer.
 Here